onelineoff/crypto/README.md

 4. mvn javadoc:javadoc

 # Rotation Cipher
 One of the simplest methods of encypting data.
 It involves rotating the letters of the alphabet.
-For example, the Caeser Cipher rotates by 3, so there is a one to one substituation for each letter, like this:
+For example, the Caesar Cipher rotates by 3, so there is a one to one substitution for each letter, like this:
 `Plain Text      ABCDEFGHIJKLMNOPQRSTUVWXYZ`
 `Encrypted Text  DEFGHIJKLMNOPQRSTUVWXYXABC`